ejaifeobuks/VHDL_Labs/Personal_Projects/README.md

 The multiplier is purely combinational, so it reacts immediately to switch changes.

-## Simulation and test suggestions
+## Simulation and testing

-The repository does not currently include a VHDL testbench.
-To verify the logic before targeting hardware, create a simple testbench that drives all 16 input combinations through the `top` entity and checks the four-bit output against the expected 2x2 multiplication result.
+The repository includes `testbench.vhd`, a comprehensive testbench that automatically tests all 16 input combinations (0×0 through 3×3) and allows you to verify the multiplier logic before deploying to hardware.

+To run the simulation:

+1. Add `testbench.vhd` as a simulation source in Vivado.
+2. Run behavioral simulation.
+3. Observe the waveforms to verify that outputs (`S_0`, `S_1`, `S_2`, `C_2`) match expected multiplication results for each input combination.

 ## Possible extensions